univention/ucs-school/doc/kelvin/docs/resource-schools.rst

 Create
 ------

-When creating a school, a number of attributes must be set:
+When creating a school, two attributes must be set:

 * ``name``
 * ``display_name``